-4 "Solidarity" originated in Sodalitates, which is the legal term in Roman law for the collective responsibility among family members.
+3 "Solidarity" originated in Sodalitates, which is the legal term in Roman law for the collective responsibility among family members.
 It stipulated that all members are held equally responsible for the payment of an indivisible debt contracted by any one individual member.
 (Sodalitates only became "solidarité" under the French Code Civil.)
 See J.E.S.
 Hayward, "Solidarity: The Social History of an Idea in Nineteenth Century France," International Review of Social History 4 (1959): 261-84; Segall, Shlomi.
 "In Solidarity with the Imprudent: A Defense of Luck Egalitarianism."
 Social Theory and Practice, vol. 33, no. 2, 2007, pp. 177-198.
 JSTOR, www.jstor.org/stable/23559105.
-Accessed 1 Sept.
-2021.

-319 among diverse actors; is inventive of new imaginaries; is situated in space and time and 320 organized in multi-scalar relations".
-In other words, it emphasizes the normative dimension of 321 the definition of solidarity proposed by Laitinen and Pessi.(19) 322 Solidarity, then, is conceptualized as macro-, meso- and micro-level phenomena.
-As a macro-323 level phenomenon, solidarity has been considered alongside group cohesion and integration, 324 while, at the micro-level, attention concentrates on the individual, with more focus on 325 behaviour, emotions, beliefs, and attitudes.
-Compassion may have a place here, and Rigoni (21) 326 considers solidarity as "[...] the first cousin of compassion manifest[ing] itself as brotherhood, 327 or should I say a profound kinship of personal sensitivity, that goes beyond social, ideological 328 or political connotations".
+Solidarity, then, is conceptualized as macro-, meso- and micro-level phenomena.
+As a macro-level phenomenon, solidarity has been considered alongside group cohesion and integration, while, at the micro-level, attention concentrates on the individual, with more focus on behaviour, emotions, beliefs, and attitudes.
+Compassion may have a place here, and Rigoni (18) considers solidarity as "[...] the first cousin of compassion manifest[ing] itself as brotherhood, or should I say a profound kinship of personal sensitivity, that goes beyond social, ideological or political connotations".
 As a meso-level phenomenon, it links these other two levels.
-The 329 notion of "social capital", developed by Robert Putnam, can be considered to operate at the 330 meso-level.(22) Putnam views social networks as delivering value for individuals, allowing 331 participants to act more effectively when they work collectively to achieve shared goals.
-The 332 work of Pierre Bourdieu on social structure supports this approach in reconciling the influences 333 of both external social structures and subjective experience of the individual.(23, 24) 334 Different authors propose different groupings of concepts of solidarity.
-Agustín and Jørgensen 335 propose three types of solidarity: autonomous solidarity, civic solidarity, and institutional 336 solidarity.(20) The authors view autonomous solidarity as implying relations and practices that 337 are produced in self-organized spaces, while civic solidarity refers to the ways in which such 338 organization is produced.
-Institutional solidarity connects the civil society arena with that of 339 policymaking.
-Scholz distinguishes between three varieties of solidarity and uses social 340 solidarity to refer to group cohesion, civic solidarity to describe the relationship between the 341 citizens and the political state with respect to organized solidarity efforts, and political 342 solidarity.(25) Political solidarity aims to realise social change by uniting individuals in their 343 response to particular situations of injustice, oppression, or tyranny.
-Other terms used include defensive solidarity, the reaction of a group to a common threat or enemy, redistributive 344 345 solidarity, with an equity and 'social justice' dimension, goal-oriented solidarity, linked to an 346 explicit strategy and the means of achieving it, and global solidarity, which brings in the wider 347 ecological, planetary, and human rights viewpoint.
-348 Independent of the type of solidarity, the reciprocity dimension is an important focus of 349 engagement of European citizens and collective action.
-Our understanding of solidarity cannot 350 be limited to the expression of support for those in need in a crisis.
-As Eschweiler and 351 colleagues (26) argue, solidarity is about creating a different kind of relationship between the 352 various collective entities (government, institutions, producers, sellers and buyers of goods and services).
+The notion of "social capital", developed by Robert Putnam, can be considered to operate at the meso-level.(19) Putnam views social networks as delivering value for individuals, allowing participants to act more effectively when they work collectively to achieve shared goals.
+The work of Pierre Bourdieu on social structure supports this approach in reconciling the influences of both external social structures and subjective experience of the individual.(20, 21)

+Different authors propose different groupings of concepts of solidarity.
+Agustín and Jørgensen propose three types of solidarity: autonomous solidarity, civic solidarity, and institutional solidarity.(17) The authors view autonomous solidarity as implying relations and practices that are produced in self-organized spaces, while civic solidarity refers to the ways in which such organization is produced.
+Institutional solidarity connects the civil society arena with that of policymaking.
+Scholz distinguishes between three varieties of solidarity and uses social solidarity to refer to group cohesion, civic solidarity to describe the relationship between the citizens and the political state with respect to organized solidarity efforts, and political solidarity.(22) Political solidarity aims to realise social change by uniting individuals in their response to particular situations of injustice, oppression, or tyranny.
+Other terms used include defensive solidarity, the reaction of a group to a common threat or enemy, redistributive solidarity, with an equity and 'social justice' dimension, goal-oriented solidarity, linked to an explicit strategy and the means of achieving it, and global solidarity, which brings in the wider ecological, planetary, and human rights viewpoints.

+Independent of the type of solidarity, the reciprocity dimension is an important focus of engagement of European citizens and collective action.
+Our understanding of solidarity cannot be limited to the expression of support for those in need in a crisis.
+As Eschweiler and colleagues (23) argue, solidarity is about creating a different kind of relationship between the various collective entities (government, institutions, producers, sellers and buyers of goods and services).
 The authors refer to solidarity "embedded in institutional notions [...] such as systems of preference and redistribution".
-They conclude that "it is also an argument for taking a broader look at just what are the different elements within the concept of institutionalised participatory democracy", which coincides with Wilde's identified need to widen and deepen the concept of solidarity to give more attention to "democratic participation and/or the articulation of our ethical obligations in various ways".(27)
+They conclude that "it is also an argument for taking a broader look at just what are the different elements within the concept of institutionalised participatory democracy", which coincides with Wilde's identified need to widen and deepen the concept of solidarity to give more attention to

+"democratic participation and/or the articulation of our ethical obligations in various ways".(24)